bitcraze/bitcraze-website/src/documentation/wiki/led-deck-on-top.md

 ![led deck on top](/images/documentation/wiki/topleddeck.png)

-_We did not connect IO3 on purpose since the Flow deck v2 is already using this, or else the LED deck and Flow deck will conflict with each other's communication with the Crazyflie.
+_We did not connect IO3 on purpose since the Flow deck v2 is already using this, or else the LED deck and {% poplink flow-deck %} will conflict with each other's communication with the Crazyflie.
 However, the LED deck should work as well without the IO3 connected_

 The battery holder deck can be glued on the LED-deck or attached with some tape.The wiring and soldering are done a bit crude for now to clearly show how to do this, however if you would like the wiring not to be shown as clearly as it is here, this should be easy to fix with thinner wires and basic soldering skills. =)